Your Paper Your Way

 6. Abbreviations.
 Provide a list of any abbreviations/acronyms and their definitions following the key words.
 Only standard abbreviations are to be used.
 If you are uncertain whether an abbreviation is considered standard, consult Scientific Style and Format by the Council of Science Editors or the AMA's Manual of Style.
 A laboratory or chemical term or the name of a disease process that will be abbreviated must be spelled out at first mention, the acronym or abbreviation following in parentheses.

-B. Letters to the Editor are brief reports of clinical or laboratory observations, substantiated by controlled data but limited in scope, and without sufficient depth of investigation to qualify as Original Articles.
+B. Letters to the Editor are brief reports of original observations that may have substantial scientific impact but are either preliminary or limited in scope and can deliver the message in a succinct format.
 Like Original Articles, these manuscripts are subject to peer review.
 Letters to the Editor are indexed in Medline, accessible to literature searches, and cited like original articles.